mcaliman/mcaliman.github.io/_posts/en/linux/2014-01-02-howto-set-virtualbox-to-full-screen-on-ubuntu-1404.md

 permalink: /linux/set-virtualbox-full-screen/
 ---

-If you have installed VirtualBox on Ubuntu 14.04 but the window is small (the resolution is 800x600) working becomes hard.
+If you have installed VirtualBox on Ubuntu 14.04 but the window is small (e.g., 800x600 resolution), working becomes difficult.
-The solution is to install VirtualBox Guest Addition, I suggest you forget installing from the cd image and proceed with `apt-get`
+The solution is to install VirtualBox Guest Additions; I suggest you forget installing from the CD image and proceed with `apt-get`:

 ```
 sudo apt-get install virtualbox-guest-x11